 Now that we know our video ads may not be showing up on all of the placements, we expect them to, we have to be as proactive as possible to try and prevent unwanted traffic eating our video campaign budgets.
 In addition to not-ideal placements, we want to make sure our ads are showing to the intended audience as well.
 Here are a few ways you can try and be proactive in adding exclusions to your video campaigns.

 Before advertisers even launch a YouTube ad, we have some control of where we want to have our ads shown within the campaign settings.
-In the “Content exclusions” portion of your settings, there are three types of exclusions we can update.
+In the “Content exclusions” portion of your settings, there are three types of exclusions we can update (which is now easier with Google Ads dynamic exclusion lists).
 Here’s a quick overview of each one.

 Inventory Type: “Show your ads on the content that’s right for your brand”